Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Qualitative Results

 \subsection{PNO Iterations}

-In Fig. \ref{fig:PNO demos}, we provide more examples of our method optimizing initially toxic images to safe ones.
+In Fig. \ref{fig:PNOdemos}, we provide more visualizations of our method optimizing toxic images to safe ones.
 We can see that PNO is able to detoxify the generated image in only a few iterations.